KenHino/radicalpair-tensornetwork/README.md

 ```
 where `0.3` is the cutoff in mT, `0` is the angle in pi/8, and `C` is the C or D.

+The notebook and input files we used to generate the geometres are in `coordinate` directory.
+See json files for the resulting hyperfine tensors.

 # Plot the results